 |1 to 6 months; 6 months is the maximum||Up to 6 months; maximum total amount of time permitted in B-1 status on any one trip is generally 1 year.|

 At the port of entry, an immigration official must authorize your admission to the United States, and, if you are eligible for admission, you may be admitted initially for the period necessary to carry out your business activities, up to a maximum period of 1 year.
 If you who wish to stay beyond the time indicated on the Form I-94 without departing from the United States, you must file Form I-539, Application to Extend/Change Nonimmigrant Status and submit any required supporting documents to USCIS.
-For more information, see the ”Extend my Stay” link to the right.
+For more information, see the "Extend my Stay” page.

 Family of B-1 Visa Holders

 Your spouse and children are not eligible to obtain a dependent visa.
 Each of your dependents who will be accompanying or following to join you must apply separately for a B-2 visa and must follow the regulations for that visa.

 Certain B-1 Activities that Require an Employment Authorization Document

 The following types of B-1 business visitors require employment authorization:

 - A personal or domestic servant who is accompanying or following to join an employer who seeks admission into, or is already in, the United States in a B, E, F, H, I, J, L, or TN nonimmigrant classification.

 - A domestic servant of a U.S. citizen accompanying or following to join his or her U.S. citizen employer who has a permanent home or is stationed in a foreign country, and who is temporarily visiting the United States.